stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

 .. _creating-a-real-transaction-which-calls-sayhello:

-Creating a real transaction which calls SayHello()
+Creating a transaction which calls SayHello()
 ======================================================

 The value returned when the ``SayHello()`` method is called from within a transaction is the same as when it is called locally.
 This is because the call does not change the persistant state for the ``Greeting`` property.
 However, when the call is part of a broadcast transaction and subsequently included in a mined block, other nodes are able to see the result of the transaction call.